-Why their finances matter.
+Why their their finances matter.

-Understanding Mom’s finances is important in itself, but also can impact your finances if there is a shortfall.
+As a family caregiver understanding their finances is important in itself, but also can impact your finances if there is a shortfall.

 Your question should be, “how much money does my parent need to do what she wants to do?” and, if she doesn’t have it, “is there another way to get it?”
 You may have no idea (and circumstances change).
 Does it make sense to talk to a financial advisor, eldercare lawyer and/or a geriatric care manager (who knows about costs and benefits) to help you estimate both today and in the future?